Free school meals

-If you or your child is receiving any of the following benefits you may be eligible for free school meals:
+If you or your child are receiving any of the following benefits you may be eligible for free school meals after year 6 but also for extra support whilst in reception and in years 1 to 6.

 - Income support